WICG/speculative_load_measurement/security_privacy_questionnaire.md

 For navigations, the first party doesn't know speculated navigations unless they were actually useful, in which case the information is available to it in the following same-site navigation.
 At the same time, it can guess unused speculated navigations by carefully immitating the browser heuristics around clicks, hovers and intersection with the viewport.

+The same applies to navigationDestinationURL: the page can already obtain the exact same URL synchronously, with the same timing and same same-origin scope, via event.destination.url inside a navigate event handler on navigation. navigationDestinationURL is just a convenience surface that retains that value past the event handler's stack so it remains available inside pagehide/visibilitychange=hidden handlers, where developers actually want to ship telemetry.
+No information is exposed that wasn't already on the navigate event.

 ### 2.1.2.
 Information exposed to third parties that they could not previously determine